XDAPL/go-schemax/README.md

 ## History of schemax

-The goal of schemax has always been to provide a reliable parsing subsystem for schemata and `attributeDescription` values that allows transformation to usable Go objects.
-This goal will not change.
+The goal of schemax has always been to provide a reliable parsing subsystem for directory schema definitions that allows transformation into usable Go objects.

 The original design of schemax (version < 2.0.0) involved a custom-made parser.
 While this design performed remarkably well for years, it was not without its shortcomings.